kimsiang/SiPM_QC/README.md

 ## Introduction
 This document is intended to give a summary of the GUI program for the quality control station of the SiPM for the Muon (g-2) experiment.
+The main program is written in python language.

 ## GUI
-wxpython is used for designing the GUI of the SiPM QC Control Panel
+wxpython is used for designing the GUI of the SiPM QC Control Panel.

 ## Slow Control
 There are 2 main slow control devices in the system.
 First is the BK Precision bias voltage supply for the SiPM which is controlled though a serial-to-usb port.